AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

 Now we will build and flash image for Radio Co-Processor.

 0. Connect your nRF board to your computer.
-In case of **nRF52840-DK** you should choose `MCU USB` port.
+In case of **nRF52840 DK** you should choose `MCU USB` port.

 0. Clone the OpenThread repository:
 ```